PhilipEskins/dog-game/README.md

 3. _Take your Dog to the Park_
 4. _Purchase toys with your current funds to tire out your dog more quickly when you Play with your Dog_

+_Playing with your dog, taking your dog to the dog park and buying toys will add time, so be careful!
+You could spend up to two hours at the dog park depending on how many dogs are there._

 _Make sure to check your dog's energy level throughout the evening.
 Your dog will nap if their energy level reaches 0 before 21:00 and will not wake up again tell they are fully recharged!_

 _At the end of the day, you will be able to see how much you have earned and have an option to start a new day_